 Deadline for applications

-The next deadline for applications is expected to be early/mid March 2019.
+The next deadline for applications is expected around March 1, 2019.

-The call for applications to the most recent round (deadline September 7, 2018) can be seen below (for your information.
-Updated documents will be available early January 2019).
-Decisions on support will be made mid December 2018.
+For your information the call for applications to the most recent round (deadline September 7, 2018) can be seen below.
+(Updated documents will be available early January 2019).
+Decisions on support in the 2018-II round will be made mid December 2018.

 List of applications for EUDP: